 That’s pretty much it.
 I hope this lengthy warning will help at least a couple of good folks out there to make a better use of their money and time.

-Show me some love y’all.
-I’ve been through hell and lost a considerable amount of time and money to build this thing and get you here .
+Show us your love y’all.
+We’ve been through hell and lost a considerable amount of time and money to build this thing and get you here .